 I was invited to present a program about EPSDT, BHRS and the Civil Rights of children with disabilities at the 25th Anniversary Meeting of the National Federation of Families in Washington, DC on November 21st.
 I created a two-hour video that explains the EPSDT mandate, describes how I and my staff deliver “Effective Treatment in a Wrap-around Cup” by combining BHRS with Wrap-around principles, why it is necessary to file a Civil Rights complaint when access to EPSDT funding is thwarted by insurance companies, county and state governments, and how to file such complaints.
 Click here to watch the latest, most complete video about EPSDT, BHRS and Defending the Civil Rights of Children with Disabilities.

-Also in November, I was invited for the second time to present a program about EPSDT funding (“The greatest treatment funding secret ever concealed”) at the Early Childhood Education Summit.
+Also in November, I was invited to present a program about EPSDT funding (“The greatest treatment funding secret ever concealed”) at the Early Childhood Education Summit for the second time.
 This is the most thorough presentation about the EPSDT mandate and its connection to BHRS (Behavioral Health Rehabilitation Services) that I have ever produced.
-A video of that program is here.
+Watch the video here.

 I was invited by Dr. Dennis Embry to speak at the first national meeting of the PAXIS Institute on October 22, 2014 at their meeting in Dayton, Ohio.
 The presentation showed how the PAX “Good Behavior Game” and other “Evidence Based Kernels” could be provided in homes and schools via EPSDT funding to deliver effective prevention and mental health treatment programs for children.
-A video of that program is here.
+Watch the video here.